cwhelchel/hunterlog/README.md

 ![Configuration options](docs/img/config.png)

+### Basic Info

 *My Callsign* and *My Gridsquare* are your base callsign and home QTH 6 digit Maidenhead gridsquare.
 Your call should also be what your POTA user account is registered as.

+The sliders those here should be self explanatory, but the Highlight New option enables a blinking background for rows of references you have not hunted (to make sure you never miss on in the list)

+#### QTH string

+When spotting on the POTA network the RST you put in the QSO entry is added to your spot comment.
+This string is appended directly after the RST sent with a whitespace before it.

+If you put in `South TX` for QTH string and you Spot or Spot & Log a station with a Sent RST of 57, it will post a spot to the POTA network with a comment like this:

+> [57 South TX]

 ### CAT settings
 First is a drop down selection of CAT interface types.